 - Use the opportunities for professional development and continuing education to enhance competence in the clinical training.

 - Integrate knowledge using evidence-based practice and into clinical training.

 - Follow up with students through the different stages of the clinical training process.

-Dr. Abdallah Al-Wawi is currently head of the Department of Anesthesia and Resuscitation at the faculty of Health Professions and a lecturer of critical care, psychiatric and adult nursing in the Nursing Department.
+Dr. Abdallah Al-Wawi is currently head of the Department of Anesthesia and Resuscitation at the faculty of Health Professions and an Assistant Professor of Adult Critical Care in the Nursing Department.
 He joined the Department in 2008 after graduating with honors and worked as a research and teaching assistant in the Department of Adult Nursing and Psychiatry.
 In 2009, he enrolled in the Master’s Program in mental health and graduated with Honors.
-In 2012, he He became a faculty member in the same department.
-In 2014, Obtained a higher Specialist in critical nursing for newborns with honors, in 2017 received a Turkish grant to complete his doctorate in the specialty of medical nursing at the University of Ankara,
+In 2012, He became a faculty member in the same department.
+In 2014, Obtained a higher Specialist in critical nursing for newborns with honors, in 2017 received a Turkish grant to complete his doctorate in the specialty of medical nursing at the University of Ankara.